A Guide to Storage for AI Workloads

 Learn how AI-optimized storage solutions can enhance performance, reliability, and cost-efficiency for AI workloads by providing the right mix of scalability, speed, and data flexibility.

-You may know that AI workloads can benefit from specialized types of compute resources, like GPUs or FPGAs.
+You may know that AI workloads can benefit from specialized compute resources, like GPUs or FPGAs.
 But did you know that AI-optimized storage, too, is a major consideration for deploying cost-effective, high-performing AI workloads?

 AI and Storage: The Basics

-Like all types of workloads that store data persistently, AI needs storage — although the way AI uses storage can vary between different types of AI workloads.
+Like all workloads that store data persistently, AI needs storage — although the way AI uses storage can vary between different types of AI workloads.
 Common examples of storage needs for AI include:

 On balance, it's important to note that not all AI workloads require significant quantities of persistent storage.
 For example, you could deploy a descriptive AI tool that ingests real-time streaming data, analyzes it in real time, and then writes the results to volatile memory (i.e., RAM).
-In this case, the AI wouldn't need to store any information persistently, so it wouldn't need storage.
+In this case, the AI wouldn't need to store any information persistently and so it wouldn't need storage.

 Most AI workloads, however, are likely to require substantial storage resources.